-Clarke Energy provides comprehensive coverage for the country and has engineers based at various locations across Great Britain.
-Clarke Energy’s British service coverage of over 100 engineers is divided across eight different regions.
-Each region has an area supervisor trained to the highest levels of GE Jenbacher proficiency.
+Clarke Energy provides comprehensive coverage for the country and has engineers based at various locations across the United Kingdom.
+Clarke Energy’s service coverage of over 100 engineers is divided across eight different regions.
+Each region has an area supervisor trained to the highest levels of GE-certified Jenbacher proficiency.
 The supervisor is supported by a team of local service engineers, each with a van stocked with key spare parts and consumables.
 This results in the quickest response times to unscheduled maintenance events and minimal levels of engine down-time.
 These engineers are supported by a remote help desk that can help support the customer with engine diagnostics.

-Our UK operations have the largest store of GE Jenbacher spare parts located outside of Austria.
+Our UK operations have the largest store of GE approved spare parts located outside of Austria.
 The store is located with ready access to the motorway network for rapid dispatch around the country.
-Clarke Energy’s service facilities have recently expanded to include a complimentary GE Jenbacher parts refurbishment facility.
-The Northwest England-based head office includes one of the network of three, authorised, GE Jenbacher overhaul facilities.
-The facility is manned by a dedicated team of over 20 overhaul engineers.
-The GE Jenbacher engine overhaul typically takes place after sixty thousand hours of operation.
-Clarke Energy has a dedicated facility which is able to simultaneously overhaul a number of engines in parallel.
+Clarke Energy’s service facilities have a GE authorised engine overhaul capablity of rapidly refurbishing a number of used engines in parallel and a cylinder head refurbishment line.
 The company also stocks a number of engine short blocks and is able to provide swing engines in order to minimise the downtime of generation assets at the point of overhaul.

 Clarke Energy has from the outset endeavoured to meet the highest industry standards and has a dedicated team for Quality, Environment, Health and Safety (QUENSH).